WeblateOrg/weblate/docs/admin/config.rst

 DATA_DIR
 --------

+.. versionadded:: 2.1
+    In previous versions the directories were configured separately as :setting:`GIT_ROOT` and :setting:`WHOOSH_INDEX`.

 Directory where Weblate stores all data.
 This consists of VCS repositories, fulltext index and various configuration files for external tools.